The Blonde with Bare Breasts: Plot

 Julien (Nicolas Duvauchelle), 25 years old, and Louis (Steve le Roi), 14 years old, are brothers.
-Their father had often beaten Julien, who defended Louis from also being beaten.
-Their father is terminally ill now.
+Their father had often beaten Julien, who defended Louis from also being beaten, but their father has become terminally ill.
 Although the brothers do not care much for it, they try to obtain ownership of their father's river transport narrowboat.

 A gang offers money for stealing the Édouard Manet painting La blonde aux seins nus (The Blonde with Bare Breasts) from a museum.
 Louis steals the painting while the young guard Rosalie (Vahina Giocante) is distracted.
 Rosalie chases him, but Louis manages to lock her up aboard the riverboat.
 Later, the brothers free her to move around on the boat.
 Although she is sometimes treated rudely, she decides she likes the adventure.
 The police suspect her of being involved in the theft.
 She ends up helping the brothers when the ship is searched, by hiding herself and the painting.

 Julien and Rosalie eventually have sex.
 Louis hears them and is jealous; he makes a life-size dummy of his clothes and uses it to pretend to have hanged himself.
 Julien plans to kill Rosalie, because she knows they stole the painting.
 Louis tries to protect her by advising her to escape.
 She returns the painting to her father, who arranges its restoration.
 In an act of revenge, the gang that wanted to buy it beats up Julien.
 Rosalie reunites with the brothers on the ship.
 Following the death of the father, Louis gets the boat.
 He apparently is the father's only real son.